alex-mazzariol/com.wikispaces.es1011.gamemenu/README.md

 The Drink_Order model does not do anything particular on database creation (creates the current order table), but exposes many methods to insert and update drink quantities into the table.
 Many drink details are duplicated for simplicity, and the whole data access model is not optimized for performance.

 Database is kept between shutdowns of the activity, so the current order is persisted this way.
 The current page is not an important information to keep, so it is persisted on the Bundle object (this is to make for a nice and simple screen-rotation handling).
+Both when the order is "cleared" or "sent" the table of the database containing the order is actually cleared.
+Anyway, different "toast" messages are displayed.

 ###The waiter call tab
+The sole purpose of this tab is to demonstrate access to the hardware of the device; the focus is on the camera and location services.
+The supposed function is to send a photo and a location to the waiter, for him to reach the table.
+Upon creation a handle to the location manager is obtained.
+When the activity resumes, the location manager is asked to signal to the appropriate handler any location updates, and the camera preview is started.
+Camera preview is rotated to compensate for screen rotation: although the camera top left pixel is always still with respect to the phone, the top left pixel of the screen is changed on rotation.
+The correctOrientation() subroutine handles this situation.
+Camera preview and location updates are halted when the activity loses focus, to save battery.

+When the user taps on the part of the screen devoted to the activity, takePicture() is invoked on the camera.
+When the specified callback object is notified that a photo has been shot, it just saves the jpeg to a file and the current GPS location to another file.
+It then displays a "toast" message, simulating a successful notification to the waiter.

 ###The game entertainer tab